South Western Railway

-South Western Railway Limited, trading as South Western Railway (SWR), is a British state-owned train operating company that operates commuter services from its Central London terminus at to south west London, suburban services in the counties of Surrey, Hampshire, Berkshire and Dorset, as well as regional services in Devon, Somerset and Wiltshire.
+South Western Railway Limited, trading as South Western Railway (SWR) and GBR South Western, is a state-owned British train operating company that operates commuter services from its Central London terminus at to south west London, suburban services in the counties of Surrey, Hampshire, Berkshire and Dorset, as well as regional services in Devon, Somerset and Wiltshire.
 Under the Island Line brand, it operates services on the Isle of Wight.

 SWR took over the services from the franchise operator of the same name owned by FirstGroup and MTR Corporation on 25 May 2025.

 History

 In the lead up to the 2024 United Kingdom general election, the Labour Party of Keir Starmer committed itself to bring the passenger operations of the British rail network back under state ownership.
 Following its election win, the Labour government introduced the Passenger Railway Services (Public Ownership) Act 2024, which received royal assent in November 2024.

 In December 2024, it was announced that the South Western Railway National Rail Contract operated by FirstGroup and MTR Corporation would not be renewed when it expired.
 Consequently, DfT Operator took over operation of the services on 25 May 2025.